A counterexample to the Conjecture of Ankeny, Artin and Chowla: Introduction

 The Conjecture of Ankeny, Artin and Chowla has a long history and was investigated in a large number of research papers.
-For instance, see \cite{Ag16,BeWiZa71,BeMo24,Fe24,FeMu23,HaJo18,Ha01,Ha07,KiSl59,Lu92,Mo60,VaTeWi01,VaTeWi03,SiSh24,StWi88} (to mention a few) and the survey article by I. Sh.
+For instance, see \cite{Ag16,BeWiZa71,BeMo24,FeMu23,Fe25,HaJo18,Ha01,Ha07,KiSl59,Lu92,Mo60,VaTeWi01,VaTeWi03,SiSh24,StWi88} (to mention a few) and the survey article by I. Sh.
 Slavutski\u{\i} \cite{Sl04}.
 The AAC-Conjecture was known to be true up to $2\cdot 10^{11}$ (see the tables below) and for a long time it was believed to hold in general.
 Despite substantial progress towards a proof, there were also good reasons to believe that it is false.
-First doubts came up by a heuristic argument (\cite[page 82]{Wa82}) which indicates that infinitely many counterexamples may exist.
+First doubts came up by a heuristic argument (\cite[page 82]{Wa82}) which indicates that infinitely many counterexamples may exist (under the assumption that $B_{(p-1)/2}$ modulo $p$ is random for each prime number $p$ with $p\equiv 1\mod 4$).
 Moreover, the analogue of the AAC-Conjecture fails for fake real quadratic orders \cite{Wa17}.
-Our own doubts grew bigger after having obtained a counterexample to a related conjecture in \cite[Example 3.1]{Re24} and \cite[Theorem 2.2]{Rei24} (see the discussion in Section~\ref{3}).
-Thus, we started with an ``AAC-Conjecture specific'' computer search which ended up with Theorem~\ref{Theorem 2.3}.
+Another strong argument against the AAC-Conjecture is the existence of composite squarefree integers $d$ such that $d\mid y$ \cite{Re23,StWi88}.
+Our own doubts grew bigger after having obtained a counterexample to a related conjecture in \cite[Example 3.1]{Re24} and \cite[Theorem 2.2]{Rei24} (see the discussion in Section~\ref{4}).
+Thus, we started with an ``AAC-Conjecture specific'' computer search, which ended up with Theorem~\ref{Theorem 2.3}.
 We end this section with a brief historic overview on the verification of the AAC-Conjecture.

 (*) Note that no independent double check of the search interval was done here.